Tips for cycling Seoul to Busan for first time bike-packers

 Pedestrians

 Our biggest concern was pedestrians walking onto the bikeway without checking for traffic.
 This only really occurred when the bike way passed large towns and cities, but happened enough to give us a couple of good scares.
 Definitely slow down in these areas.
-We really wished our rental bikes came equipped with bells.
+We really wished our rental bikes came equipped with bells (I would even go so far as to receommend bringing your own).

 Punctures

-We also had 2 punctures on our trip and though our rental bikes came with basic tools and a spare tube, it was an asset that we had prior experience changing bike tubes.
+We had 2 punctures on our trip and, though our rental bikes came with basic tools and a spare tube, it was an asset that we had prior experience changing tubes.
+I'd recommend learning to do this before embarking.

 Roadwork